Divorce for expatriates living in Italy

 Children must be supported until they become financially independent (25% of the annual income of a spouse for one child is generally considered a good level of support).

-There is no age limit for financial independence, conventionally a maximum age of 26 (in case of University studies) is considered appropriate.
+There is no age limit for financial independence although conventionally a maximum age of 26 (in case of University studies) is considered appropriate.

 There are still remnants of the “fault based” divorce in Italian law.
 The partner who is ‘not to blame’ for the family breakdown is entitled to personal maintenance.
 This implies not only alimony but a higher monthly amount for her/his support (normally hers).
-This ancillary relief can be paid as a lump sum, called ‘alimony in gross’.
+This ancillary relief can be paid as a lump sum known as ‘alimony in gross’.